VielenDanke/micro-docs/en/hello.md

 ```

 Here we want to generate swagger/openapi specification, go code with structures, micro interfaces and http client,
 server.
-All generated code will be stored in proto directory.
+All generated code will be stored in a proto directory.

 # Service